-- 19. Report broken or defective equipment/tools to the instructor.
-Broken or damaged parts need to be reported before continuing. - 20.
+- 22. You will complete all shop projects at least two times or more, until they meet a flat rate.
+The more you practice the better he or she will get.
+You can only use a vehicle once for a project.
+Flat rate has to be met the final try.
+Record results and fill out job sheets for every vehicle and assignment.
+All shop work needs to be signed off by the instructor on the day of completion. - 23.
+Report broken or defective equipment/tools to the instructor.
+Broken or damaged parts need to be reported before continuing. - 24.
 All bolts and nuts must be torqued to the proper torque.
-Always start bolts and nuts with fingers before using tools to tighten them so they don't cross thread. - 21.
-You need to check with the instructor before leaving early. - 22.
-You are not allowed to drive customers' cars without permission. - 23.
-All cars are to be pulled out of the shop WHEN FINISHED. - 24.
+Always start bolts and nuts with fingers before using tools to tighten them so they don't cross thread. - 25.
+You need to check with the instructor before leaving early. - 26.
+You are not allowed to drive customers' cars without permission. - 27.
+All cars are to be pulled out of the shop WHEN FINISHED.
+All cars should be out BEFORE clean up. - 28.
 You will need to make arrangements with the instructor on all shop work not finished before the end of class.
-The vehicle may need to be removed until your next class. - 25.
-All injuries must be reported to the instructor as soon as possible! - 26.
-You must have a valid Utah driver's license. - 27.
+The vehicle may need to be removed until your next class. - 29.
+All injuries must be reported to the instructor as soon as possible! - 30.
+You must have a valid Utah driver's license. - 31.
 Smoking is only allowed in the smoking shelter on the southeast corner of the campus.
 No smoking in the compound!
-No under-aged smoking! - 28.
+No under-aged smoking! - 32.
 Waste oil, waste anti-freeze, and tire balancing have extra fees associated with them.
 These fees are required before the work is performed.
 The classroom and manual rooms are to be quiet study areas.
-Respect other students and don't infringe on this space. - 29.
+Respect other students and don't infringe on this space. - 33.
 YOU ARE REQUIRED TO FOLLOW ALL SHOP SAFETY RULES.
-IF YOU DO NOT FOLLOW ALL OF THESE RULES OR YOU ARE NOT SAFE IN YOUR WORK HABITS, YOU WILL LOSE SHOP PRIVILEGES AND FACE POSSIBLE DISMISSAL.
+IF YOU DO NOT FOLLOW ALL OF THESE RULES OR YOU ARE NOT BEING SAFE IN YOUR WORK HABITS, YOU WILL LOSE SHOP PRIVILEGES AND FACE POSSIBLE DISMISSAL.